 Secure remote web server access (Node-Red)

-Many IoT or Operational Technology (OT) application scenarios demand remote access to SCADA systems or other type of web servers.
+Many IoT or Operational Technology (OT) industrial application scenarios demand remote access to SCADA systems or other type of web servers.
 This can be a simple web server that is used to configure the unit or a more complex application like Node-Red that needs remote access.
+If the full desktop needs to be shared in a Teamviewer style please see here.

-Often this access is only possible within the local network.
+Often this access is only possible within the local network because the firewall is configured to block all access attempts from the outside.
 In many cases this is done on purpose to have an air-gap to the internet in order to protect the system.
 However, this can be very impractical for effective daily operations.

 With qbee.io it is possible to close all ports via the firewall of the device and still access the web server remotely. qbee can also connect through the firewall or any NAT that comes before the device.
 This is all done through the build-in secure connection mechanism that qbee features.